Levon Helm: Family and relationships

-Helm married a Canadian divorcée named Connie Orr (referred to in fellow The Band member Robbie Robertson's memoir Testimony as "Connie B", presumably in reference to her ex-husbands last name) in late 1962 in order to become a Canadian citizen and avoid the draft.
+Helm married a Canadian divorcée named Connie Orr (referred to in Robbie Robertson's memoir Testimony as "Connie B") in late 1962 in order to become a Canadian citizen and avoid the draft.
 Helm stated in his memoir that the relationship was “strictly platonic”, and that the two were still friends as of 1993.
 Orr's full name, the exact date of their marriage, and the date of their divorce are not known.

 Helm first met singer-songwriter Libby Titus in July 1968, but the two did not begin a relationship until April 1969.
-This relationship lasted until 1974, when, according to Helm, he and Titus decided to "make a break".
-She was initially married to novelist Barry Titus, who she divorced in 1968, and with whom she had a son named Ezra, who died in 2009.
+Their daughter Amy Helm was born on 3 December 1970.
+Their relationship lasted until 1974, when, according to Helm, he and Titus decided to "make a break".
+Titus was initially married to novelist Barry Titus, who she divorced in 1968, and with whom she had a son named Ezra, who died in 2009.
 Titus remarried in 1993, to Donald Fagen of Steely Dan, who she remained married to until she died in October 2024.

 Helm met Sandra Dodd in 1975 in California, possibly while he was still involved with Titus.
 Helm and Dodd were married on September 7, 1981.
 They had no children together.
 Dodd also allegedly did not allow Robertson to perform at Helm's Grammys tribute in 2013.

 Helm is also the father of musician Amy Helm (born December 3, 1970).
-Amy was a founding member of the band Ollabelle in 2001, and has released four solo albums.
-Amy has also done backing vocals and whistling on numerous albums, including with her father, The Band, Steely Dan, and her step-father, Donald Fagen.
-She also performs with The Levon Helm Band at the Midnight Rambles, as well as other concerts and festivals.
+Amy was a founding member of the band Ollabelle, and has released several solo albums.
+She also performs in the "Helm Family Midnight Rambles" at Levon Helm Studios, which she is the current owner of.
 She has one son named Lavon Collins, who is a multi-instrumentalist and a current member of the band Roche Collins.
-Amy is also the current owner of Levon Helm Studios.